 Catch up on the most recent updates, our summer newsletter is now available.

-Museum Archivist: Newsletter of the Museum Archives Section, Summer 2016 (Vol.26 no.2) Click on link for PDF.
+Museum Archivist: Newsletter of the Museum Archives Section, Winter 2017 (Vol.27 no.1) Click on link for PDF.

 Museum Archives Section Standards and Best Practices Working Group Symposium 2016: Born-Digital Records in Museum Archives